-Speaking at a Pennsylvania Press Club luncheon Monday, the Republican governor also said he does not plan to shake up his inner circle of advisers, even though both candidates he endorsed for U.S. Senate and state attorney general this year were defeated in the primary and general elections, respectively.
+Speaking at a Pennsylvania Press Club luncheon Monday, the Republican governor also said he does not plan to change his inner circle of advisers, even though his hand-picked 2012 candidates for U.S. Senate and state attorney general were both defeated.

-Corbett said failure by Congress to resolve the "fiscal cliff" facing the federal government could disrupt the nation's economy or cause another recession.
+He also said he worries that failure by Congress to resolve the "fiscal cliff" issue could disrupt the nation's economy or cause another recession.